-Contact an Experienced Bankruptcy Attorney in Los Angeles, Orange, San Diego, Riverside, Palm Springs, San Bernardino, & Silicon Valley
+Contact an Experienced Bankruptcy Attorney in Los Angeles, Orange County, San Diego, Riverside, Palm Springs, San Bernardino, Palo Alto, and San Jose

 Home mortgages are beneficial to debtors in bankruptcy for many reasons, but those home mortgages often lead to the conclusion that debtors are primarily consumer debt.
 Avoiding this conclusion allows the debtor to avoid dismissal of a Chapter 7 Bankruptcy based on high income that would normally require Chapter 13.
 This means that a debtor can take advantage California’s homestead exemption newly increased in 2021 available to debtors in bankruptcy.

 Given the complexities, it is easy to see why contacting a bankruptcy attorney in California would be beneficial to any party to any pending or contemplated bankruptcy.
 For a free consultation with the attorneys at Talkov Law, please feel free to contact us.